Introduction to Filmmaking

 Film Marketing, Distribution and Exhibition

 This module allows you to explore the fields of film marketing, distribution and exhibition.
-You will develop a critical understanding of the field of marketing and distribution and understand its role in the process of film making.
 As a film maker/producer you will be able to critically understand the field of exhibition and its importance to the film maker.
 You will also develop an understanding of the role of film festivals within the film industry and examine the importance of the process of marketing, distribution and exhibition of films in a digital age.

 Directing for Fiction

-This module will focus on helping you develop strong director leadership qualities to an advanced level.
-You will explore the relationship between director, actors, crew and other creative industry specialists in order to develop an in depth understanding of the role of the director.
-By the end of the module you will have extended your management, interpersonal and logistical skills specific to the role of director work in drama.
+This module will focus on helping you develop directing skills to an advanced level.
+You will explore the relationship between director, actors and crew in order to develop an in depth understanding of the role of the director.
+There is a particular focus on working with actors to develop blocking and performance that tells stories cinematically.

 The module provides a framework for understanding contemporary factual television using a range of perspectives including historical, cultural, industrial, and technological.
 Areas of study will include television documentary (e.g. ob docs, docu-soaps), the emergence of reality TV and its ongoing impact on factual television forms and genres, transformational television (e.g. lifestyle & makeover programming), and youth TV (factual programming aimed at the 16-25 year audience demographic).
 The module draws on examples from British and US factual television.